Rashtriya Swayamsevak Sangh: Second ban

 In January 1948, Mahatma Gandhi was assassinated by a member of the RSS, Nathuram Godse.
 Following the assassination, many prominent leaders of the RSS were arrested, and the RSS as an organisation was banned on 4 February 1948.
-During the court proceedings in relation to the assassination Godse began claiming that he had left the organisation in 1946.
-A Commission of Inquiry into Conspiracy to the murder of Gandhi was set, and its report was published by India's Ministry of Home Affairs in the year 1970.
+During the court proceedings in relation to the assassination, Godse began claiming that he had left the organisation in 1946.
+A Commission of Inquiry into conspiracy to the murder of Gandhi was set, and its report was published by India's Ministry of Home Affairs in the year 1970.
 Accordingly, the Justice Kapur Commission noted that the "RSS as such were not responsible for the murder of Mahatma Gandhi, meaning thereby that one could not name the organisation as such as being responsible for that most diabolical crime, the murder of the apostle of peace.
 It has not been proved that they (the accused) were members of the RSS."
-However, the then Indian Deputy Prime Minister and Home Minister, Sardar Vallabhbhai Patel had remarked that the "RSS men expressed joy and distributed sweets after Gandhi's death".
+However, the then Indian Deputy Prime Minister and Home Minister, Vallabhbhai Patel had remarked that the "RSS men expressed joy and distributed sweets after Gandhi's death".
+The association with the incident also made the RSS "very unpopular and considerably dented its polarizing appeal".

 RSS leaders were acquitted of the conspiracy charge by the Supreme Court of India.
-Following his release in August 1948, Golwalkar wrote to Prime Minister Jawaharlal Nehru to lift the ban on RSS.
-After Nehru replied that the matter was the responsibility of the Home Minister, Golwalkar consulted Vallabhai Patel regarding the same.
-Patel then demanded an absolute pre-condition that the RSS adopt a formal written constitution and make it public, where Patel expected RSS to pledge its loyalty to the Constitution of India, accept the Tricolor as the National Flag of India, define the power of the head of the organisation, make the organisation democratic by holding internal elections, authorisation of their parents before enrolling the pre-adolescents into the movement, and to renounce violence and secrecy.
+Following his release in August 1948, Golwalkar wrote to Prime Minister Jawaharlal Nehru to lift the ban on the RSS.
+After Nehru replied that the matter was the responsibility of the Home Minister, Golwalkar consulted Patel regarding the same.
+Patel then demanded an absolute pre-condition that the RSS adopt a formal written constitution and make it public, where Patel expected the RSS to pledge its loyalty to the Constitution of India, accept the Tricolor as the National Flag of India, define the power of the head of the organisation, make the organisation democratic by holding internal elections, authorisation of their parents before enrolling the pre-adolescents into the movement, and to renounce violence and secrecy.
 Golwalkar launched a huge agitation against this demand during which he was imprisoned again.
-Later, a constitution was drafted for RSS, which, however, initially did not meet any of Patel's demands.
+Later, a constitution was drafted for the RSS, which however, initially did not meet any of Patel's demands.
 After a failed attempt to agitate again, eventually the RSS's constitution was amended according to Patel's wishes with the exception of the procedure for selecting the head of the organisation and the enrolment of pre-adolescents.
-However, the organisation's internal democracy which was written into its constitution, remained a 'dead letter'.
+However, the organisation's internal democracy, which was written into its constitution, remained a 'dead letter'.